HungPhan878/Nodejs-super/twitter/Quy _Trình_Thực_Hiện.md

   - hung8@gmail.com sẽ gửi về email hung8@gmail.com
   - hung8+7@gmail.com cũng sẽ gửi về email hang8@gmail.com
     => vì sau mỗi + được tính là ms email khác nhau thôi vẫn là tên email đó trước dấu +

+## Upload image and video to S3:

+### Images:

+- Remember add fs.readFileSync(filePath) when up to S3.
+- Because s3 return a promise so we have to use await and use map() then we can use promise.all to optimize performance